IvyWang13/ucca_adverbials_dmr/README.md

 USES OF SCRIPTS IN THIS FOLDER

 ## IAA_measure.py
-- is used to calculate inter-annotator agreements measures, in order: Cohen's Kappa, Partial accuracy, Exact match, and confusion matrix.
+- Used to calculate inter-annotator agreements measures, in order: Cohen's Kappa, Partial accuracy, Exact match, and confusion matrix.
-- the input should be two lists/columns from .csv file, of the two annotators
+- The input should contain at least two lists/columns from .csv file, of the two annotators
 - The inputs should be preprocessed such that the category terms are standardized, i.e. Comparison and not Comparative, etc.
 - The outputs for WSJ annotations can be found in WSJ_MRP_UCCA_IAA.txt